 - Communicate as best your can when you are being singled out by a flanker, DPS enemy, etc. Let your team know that in order for you to heal them, they need to defend you.

 - Don’t hold it against your team for shouting “I need healing!” at you.
 You are one person who is potentially taking care of five people by yourself and people don’t typically understand that struggle.
 Do your best and don’t beat yourself up when they die, it isn’t always your fault.

 - Remember to prioritize your healing based on your team’s needs and composition.
 It’s not always about healing whoever is closest, it’s also about healing who needs it most.

 Let’s talk for a moment about what I like to call priority healing.

-It’s important to break down who needs healing most and who can wait at all times in every match.
+It’s important to break down who needs healing most and who doesn’t at all times in every match.
 This changes match to match, team to team.
 It’s helpful to have a general understanding of how all the characters in the game are played but not a requirement.
 I main Mercy but I have a healthy number of hours with almost every character in Overwatch.
 I find that it’s a good idea to play all characters at least once so that you can better understand playing around them with any character.
 When playing Mercy this helps to understand who needs healing most and who can wait.